Diversity Leadership Award 2017

-The 2015 Alberta Human Rights Commission Diversity Leadership Award of Distinction was awarded to two Alberta organizations, Prospect Human Services and Westcan Bulk Transport, for their efforts in creating diverse and inclusive workplaces.
-Along with other Alberta Business Awards of Distinction recipients, they were honoured at an awards event in Leduc, Alberta on February 27, 2015.
+The 2017 Alberta Human Rights Commission Diversity Leadership Award of Distinction was awarded to NorQuest College for their efforts in creating a diverse and inclusive workplace.
+Along with other Alberta Business Awards of Distinction recipients, they were honoured at an awards event at the Renaissance Edmonton Airport Hotel on February 26, 2017.

 The Alberta Human Rights Commission is an independent commission of the Government of Alberta.

 Due to confidentiality concerns, the Commission cannot reply to complaints of discrimination by email.
 Please contact the Commission by phone or regular mail if you have a specific complaint.

 You can access information about making FOIP requests for records held by the Commission on our Contact us page.

 The Commission will make publications available in accessible formats upon request for people with disabilities who do not read conventional print.